Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Introduction

-Why is the stylized flow in \textit{Red and White Plum Blossoms} created about 300 years ago quantitatively consistent with the detailed laws of the present-day fluid dynamics?
-Although we do not have an answer to this question yet, we will discuss about this point at the end of this paper together with the insights\cite{dudley13, ma24} obtained from \textit{The Great Wave off Kanagawa} and \textit{The Starry Night}.
+Why are the flow pattern and the bark pattern on the plum tree in \textit{Red and White Plum Blossoms} created about 300 years ago quantitatively consistent with the detailed laws of the present-day fluid dynamics?
+Is it just a coincidence?
+Although we do not have an answer to this question yet, we will discuss several possible explanations at the end of this paper together with the insights\cite{dudley13, ma24} obtained from \textit{The Great Wave off Kanagawa} and \textit{The Starry Night}.

 The organization of the paper is as follows.
 In Sec.\ref{s:pre} we explain how we pre-process the electronic image of the painting.
 In Sec.\ref{s:spc} we analyze the luminance spectrum of the swirls.
 In Sec.\ref{s:stf} we calculate the structure function of the luminance.
 Concluding discussions are given in Sec.\ref{s:concl}.